Pension Advance Transactions:

 What GAO Recommends

-GAO recommends that CFPB and FTC review the pension advance practices identified in this report and exercise oversight or enforcement as appropriate.
-GAO also recommends that CFPB coordinate with relevant agencies to increase consumer education about pension advances.
-CFPB and FTC agreed with GAO's recommendations.
+In its June 2014 report, GAO recommended that CFPB and FTC review the pension advance practices identified in that report and exercise oversight or enforcement as appropriate.
+GAO also recommended that CFPB coordinate with relevant agencies to increase consumer education about pension advances.
+CFPB and FTC agreed with and have taken actions to address GAO's recommendations.

 For more information, contact Stephen M. Lord at (202) 512-6722 or firstname.lastname@example.org.